History

 Catholic Hospitals, Homes for the aged and other works of the Church in New Brunswick were founded by religious institutes in order to continue the healing mission of the Church.
 These facilities were established in an era when religious institutes had many active members and at a time when the institutes exercised great influence over the health-care facilities they founded.

+Traditional forms of sponsorship of Catholic health-care facilities were challenged and threatened by various factors.
 In New Brunswick, provincial government legislation in 1992 changed dramatically the Church’s involvement in the health care system.

 Faced with the diminishing number of sisters actively involved in this apostolate, it became increasingly difficult for religious institutes to discharge their sponsorship obligations.
 It was determined that if Catholic health-care facilities were to continue and succeed in the future, a new form of sponsorship was required.